-Trade show exhibiting can be a little overwhelming, especially if your event is just around the corner and you still don’t have a clear trade show strategy.
+Without an exhibition plan, trade show exhibiting can be a little overwhelming.
+This is especially the case if your event is just around the corner and you still don’t have a clear trade show strategy.
 There are a couple of things you can do to take back control and have a stress-free exhibiting experience.

 The key to success is careful planning.
 To drive traffic to your exhibition stand and leave a memorable impression on your visitors, you need to create a detailed plan for all your event activities and identify the role trade shows play in your overall marketing and sales strategy.
 Unlike digital marketing, trade shows give you the exciting opportunity to interact with your audience face-to-face and build lasting and more powerful business relationships, so go all out and make sure you make the most out of it.

 We’ve put together a couple of useful planning tips that will help your company stand out and succeed at every exhibition:

 Look at your business’s financial records from the previous year.
 You’ll the be able to outline the actual expenditure for each event you attended during the calendar year.

 Review this expenditure against what you had outlined in your marketing budgets so you can:

 Ensure that your Return On Investment (ROI) for each event is accurate